US will end current health screening of some travelers

 The extra health screening applies to people who have been in China, Iran, most countries in continental Europe, the United Kingdom, Ireland and Brazil.
 Most people coming from those countries who aren’t U.S. citizens have been barred entry to the country.

-The Homeland Security Department did not immediately respond to a request for comment.
+The Homeland Security Department did not immediately respond to a request for comment Thursday.

-Note: This story has been updated to read that screening began at some airports in January, not February.
-This story has been corrected to note that the COVID-19 health screening began at some airports in January, not February.